-Before requesting that we remove it, consider using the Stored Cluster list as your “My Favorite Clusters” list.
-You can use the Stored Cluster list like bookmarks to identify a few sites that you use regularly.
+You can use the Favorites List like bookmarks to identify a few sites that you use regularly.
 Do you sometimes switch between sites when running a local contest versus an international contest?
 Or maybe you change sites when operating phone, CW or digital contests?
-Here’s how to re-purpose the Stored Cluster list:
+Just click the [Add to Favorites] button.

 - In the Telnet Windows >Clusters tab, click the [Edit List] button